encryptedninja/command-center/Command-Center 67dcab8dad014156bed16a9e6953166c.md

 ## Raspberry Pi - Raspbian

-- if after install your created user can run sudo commands or switch to the root user without having to prompt a password, change the `<username> ALL=(ALL) NOPASSWD: ALL` to `<usernmae> ALL=(ALL) ALL` in the /etc/sudoers.d/010_pi-nopasswd file.
+- if after a fresh OS install, your created user can run sudo commands or switch to the root user without a password prompt, change the `<username> ALL=(ALL) NOPASSWD: ALL` to `<usernmae> ALL=(ALL) ALL` in the /etc/sudoers.d/010_pi-nopasswd file.
 Switch to the root user and edit the file with: `visudo /etc/sudoers.d/010_pi-nopasswd`

 ## RDP